embedthis/ioto/README.md

 Name | Description
 -|-|-
-ai | Demonstrate using the OpenAI APIs. auth | Simple embedded web server user/group authentication. blink | Minimal ESP32 blink app to demonstrate linking with Ioto on ESP32 microcontrollers. demo | Cloud-based management of a device.
-Demonstrates simple data synchronization and metrics. noapp | Stubs to build Ioto without an app
+ai | Demonstrate using the OpenAI APIs. auth | Simple embedded web server user/group authentication sample. blink | Minimal ESP32 blink app to demonstrate linking with Ioto on ESP32 microcontrollers. demo | Cloud-based management of a device.
+Demonstrates simple data synchronization and metrics. noapp | Stubs to build Ioto without an app unit | Unit testing app.

 Each application has a README.md in the apps/APP directory that describes the application.